mmu-webdesign/l4-WPD-web-term-2/rwd-week-4.md

 ```
 background-position:center;
 ```
+How you position your hero image will depend on the image you have chosen and the positioning of your heading and tag line.
+Experiment with a few images if you can.

 ### Additional notes

-- If you are struggling to create a high quality hero image (you really should try) - you can download and use [a free hero image from Unsplash](https://unsplash.com/search/photos/hero-image).
+> Before you start - Remember to keep the full size original image.
+Edit and optimise a copy.

+- Squoosh is an excellent online image optimisation tool.
+[Visit squoosh.app](https://squoosh.app) to resize and compress your images.
-- You can [resize the big header image](http://www.simpleimageresizer.com/) and [compress the image](https://tinyjpg.com/) without necessarily needing Photoshop or [Figma](https://www.figma.com).
+- There are some more online tools to both [resize the big header image](http://www.simpleimageresizer.com/) and [compress the image](https://tinyjpg.com/) without necessarily needing Photoshop or [Figma](https://www.figma.com).
-- Remember to keep the full size original image.
 - *Alt text* - background images do not have (or need) alt text.
 However, that means you should not *hide* anything in the image you need your user to read.

+If you haven't yet sorted an original high quality hero image (you really should try) - you can download and use [a free hero image from Unsplash](https://unsplash.com/search/photos/hero-image).

+For the final submission we expect your own, original images for this assignment.

 ---